jerobarraco/LifeDev/Docs/performance.md

 # light
 * use spotlights instead of pointlights as they are faster
-* be intentional about casting shadows and dynamic lights, disable by default

 ## light culling
 * automatic : r.MinScreenRadiusForLights 0.03 (disables the LIGHT at that radius)